 |State of Missouri Secretary of State Opening a Missouri Business Chillicothe: County Seat|

-This year, the assessor's office has changed the software that it uses to value personal property.
-Please take a moment and look at the new personal property form.
-Most forms should have a preprinted list of items.
-During the conversion, many items were not able to be converted.
-Ripley suggests that you examine the form carefully and follow the instructions provided, adding any personal property you owned as of Jan.
-1, 2013, and providing the vehicle identification number (VIN), and marking through any items you no longer own.
+The assessor's office forms should have a preprinted list of items.
+Property owners need to examine the form carefully and follow the instructions provided, ADDING any personal property owned as of January 1 and providing the vehicle identification number (VIN), and MARKING THROUGH any items no longer owned.

-Ripley also noted that the reporting of business and commercial property has changed for items purchased after Jan.
-2, 2006.
-Those items shall be depreciated using the Cost Recovery Tables, as specified in RSMO 137.122, and based on the IRS MACRS tables.
-"Every year, a few property owners forget to return their lists," Ripley said, "so we make every effort to remind people to return them on time."
+The reporting of business and commercial property has changed for items purchased after January 2, 2006.
+Those items shall be depreciated using the Cost Recovery Tables, as specified in RSMO 137.122 and based on the IRS MACRS tables.

 The Assessor is a county elected position.
 The Assessor is responsible for developing and maintaining a current list of all taxable real and tangible personal property in Livingston County and assessing the property annually.
 Assessed valuation provides the tax base for property taxes levied by various political subdivisions.